caravelahc/ene/README.md

 ## Setup
 1. Install elm by using the [official guide](https://guide.elm-lang.org/install.html).
-2. Compile Elm using
-`elm-make Main.elm --output index.html`
-or use `elm-reactor` and visit `http://localhost:8000`
+2. Compile Elm with the time-travelling debugger by using `elm-make Main.elm --output index.html --debug` or use `elm-reactor` and visit `http://localhost:8000`

 ## Data